 The following day, following a trip to the airport and back to check on our luggage, we set off on an afternoon of touring and shopping for new clothes.
 On a side note, if you wear US sizes large or bigger, you will have difficulty finding clothes in Europe.
 The primary sites we wanted to visit were the Royal Palace and the Anne Frank House.
 Many of the sights in Amsterdam are within walking distance, and these two were no exception.

 The Royal Palace was the stop.
 Since we were there before it opened, we had a light snack at a lovely cafe across the street and did some people-watching.
-Since the palace lighting did not lend itself to good pictures, I have instead shared photos from the palace’s official website as well as the site visitamsterdam.com.
+Since the palace lighting did not lend itself to good pictures, I have instead shared photos from the palace’s official website and the site visitamsterdam.com.

 The palace was designed by Jacob van Campen and opened in 1655 as Amsterdam’s Town Hall.
 Though modest compared to many of Europe’s great palaces, when it opened, it was proclaimed to be the ‘Eighth Wonder of the World.’ reflecting the confidence and status of the city during the so-called Golden Age period.